erhmutlu/poogle-nlp/README.md

 Shingle filter is used for matching entity key which means;
 ```
 entity_synonym -> Erhan Mutlu
-Erhan will not match to below synonym.
+Erhan will not match to above synonym.
 Erhan Mutlu will be hit!
 ```